 In January 2021 the Board of Directors established an ESG Committee to lead its thinking on ESG matters and ensure that ESG issues are integrated into the Group's long-term strategy.
-The ESG Committee will also monitor the development of the Group's sustainability strategy, review and recommend ESG disclosures for Board approval and approve the Group's sustainability reports.
-The ESG Committee is comprised of two Board members: Elia Nicolaou, Non-executive Director, who serves as the Chair, and John Carroll Colley, Independent Non-executive Director.
-The ESG Committee will meet at least two times a year.
+The ESG Committee monitors the development of the Group's sustainability strategy, reviews and recommends ESG disclosures for Board approval and approves the Group's sustainability reports.
+The ESG Committee is comprised of two Board members: Ms. Nicolaou, Non-executive Director, who serves as the Chair, and Mr. Colley, Independent Non-executive Director.
+The ESG Committee meets at least two times a year.